On this page:

 Cage-type live traps may be used to trap for all legal species of furbearing animal, except that in WMDs 1–6 and 8–11, no cage trap which has an opening of more than 13 inches in width or more than 13 inches in height may be used unless the cage trap is being used (1) for wildlife research and survey activities; (2) for the removal of animals that are causing damage to property; or (3) to capture bear.

-- Snares may be used to trap for beaver, but they must be set completely underwater
+- Foothold traps may be used to trap for beaver, but they must be set completely underwater

-- Foot snares (cable traps) may be used only to trap for bear.
+- Cable traps may be used only to trap for bear.
 See Bear Trapping for more information.

 Colony traps may be used to trap for furbearing animals throughout the trapping season, except that: